 So when you’re looking at commodities to invest in, it’s important to focus on the specific factors that are driving each one.
 For example, if the futures price of gold is rising, it may be due to a host of differing supply and demand issues that have nothing to do with natural gas or hogs, for example.

-Therefore, investing in commodities is much more complex than the catch-all term indicates.
+Therefore, learning how to invest in commodities can be more complex than the catch-all term indicates.

 Supply and demand rule